 The Company recorded a value relating to the leases acquired as a result of the acquisition by merger of one Sponsored REIT in 2008.
-The Company also recorded a value as a result of three direct acquisitions in 2009, two direct acquisitions in 2008 and one direct acquisition in 2007.
+The Company also recorded a value as a result of a direct acquisition in 2010, three direct acquisitions in 2009 and two direct acquisitions in 2008.
 Acquired real estate leases represent costs associated with acquiring an in-place lease (i.e., the market cost to execute a similar lease, including leasing commission, legal, vacancy and other related costs) and the value relating to leases with rents above the market rate.
-Amortization is computed using the straight-line method over the life of the leases, which range from 27 months to 147 months.
-Amortization expense was approximately \$12,885,000, \$11,201,000 and \$12,520,000 for the years ended December 31, 2009, 2008 and 2007, respectively.
+Amortization is computed using the straight-line method over the term of the leases, which range from 9 months to 281 months.
+Amortization expense was approximately \$11,636,000, \$12,885,000 and \$11,201,000 for the years ended December 31, 2010, 2009 and 2008, respectively.

 Amortization related to costs associated with acquiring an in-place lease is included in depreciation and amortization on the consolidated statements of income.
 Amortization related to leases with rents above the market rate is offset against the rental revenue in the consolidated statements of income.
-The estimated annual amortization expense for the five years succeeding December 31, 2009 are as follows:
+The estimated annual amortization expense for the five years succeeding December 31, 2010 is as follows: